The tourism industry must head the warnings of Boracay Island and Maya Bay

 3 Things That Will Change the World Today

-From Venice and Barcelona to Maya Bay and Boracay, the negative implications of mass tourism are becoming increasingly evident, urging government bodies and individual tourism players to be more proactive.
+From Venice and Barcelona to Maya Bay and Boracay, the negative implications of mass tourism are becoming increasingly evident, forcing government bodies and individual tourism players to be more proactive.

-Be it promoting tourism in secondary cities and beach destinations and fostering partnerships among local, national and international players to tackling seasonality and introducing quotas on cruise arrivals, there are multiple policies that tourism boards can experiment with.
+There are multiple policies that tourism boards can experiment with such as promoting tourism in secondary cities and beach destinations, fostering partnerships among local, national and international players, as well as tackling seasonality or introducing quotas on cruise arrivals.